 Branding has affected social media in a number of ways.
 You want to establish and control your brand name as a hashtag, keyword, meta tag and every other online reference to it.
 This is as important, if not more important, than dominating the search results for queries on your product line.

 Why Is Branding Important?

 Branding is important for several reasons.
-First, brand awareness is what can be that final factor in deciding between your product and your rival’s.
-Second, brand awareness and brand loyalty can turn your best customers into word of mouth (or social media sharing) marketers.
+First, brand awareness is what can be the final factor in deciding between your product and your rival’s.
+Second, brand awareness and brand loyalty can turn your best customers into word-of-mouth (or social media sharing) marketers.

-A new reason branding is important is that search engines now give more weight to content, profiles and references to a brand over key word density.
-This is where having a consistent image, common brand referencing, user names and social media profiles makes it easier for people to find you on any social media profiles will increasing the search engine results ranking for all of those profiles.
+A new reason branding is important is that search engines now give more weight to content, profiles and references to a brand over keyword density.
+This is where having a consistent image, common brand referencing, user names and social media profiles make it easier for people to find you, increasing the search engine results ranking for all of those profiles.

 The prioritization of brands over keywords and key search terms hasn’t made SEO irrelevant.
 Instead, it has increased the need for your content SEO to include your branding.
 You also have to apply branding SEO to your Twitter profiles, social media accounts, app installation pages and anywhere else your company has a digital presence.
 The side benefit to the consistent branding of all of these profiles and content is that it improves the search engine rankings for any content that has the same brand referenced to it.

 Search engines prioritize content that suits the user’s intent.
 When someone is searching for pasta recipes, it is the recipes that best suit their search query that comes up.
 You can still rank well in these search results if you create great recipes with attractive images and good SEO for specific types of recipes.

 To help sell your own product, you have to then reference your product name in the content (though not so much it turns off visitors).
 You can improve the branding of the content without affecting the search engine optimization of the key terms by having pictures of people making the item with items bearing your brand prominently featured.